Arthur Gunn: Early life and education

-Dibesh Pokharel (Dibesh means light) was born October 24, 1997 in Kathmandu—the metropolis capital of around 2.5 million people in the country of Nepal—to parents Datram and Maiya.
+Dibesh Pokharel (Dibesh means light) was born October 24, 1997, in Kathmandu—the metropolis capital of around 2.5 million people in the country of Nepal—to parents Datram and Maiya.
 His family, including four sisters—including Rubi, Rupa, and Supriya—were not musical, although he was exposed to music at an early age and grew up with it in his life; they noted as a child he sang and played small guitars his mother gave him.
-His family would play records and music and he wanted to do that as well.
+His family would play records and music, and he wanted to do that as well.
 From the age of two he would blend songs together while playing the guitar.
-His first experiences with American Idol was watching the U.S. version online while growing up, he also learned English in Nepal.
+His first experience with American Idol was watching the U.S. version online while growing up.
+He also learned English in Nepal.
 "I got my first guitar from my mom and then I started singing along to any song I could hear on the radio, TVs, you know.
 That's when the dream [to perform] started."
-His family emigrated to Wichita, Kansas around 2008 when he was eleven but he remained and finished school.
+His family emigrated to Wichita, Kansas, around 2008 when he was eleven but he remained and finished school.
 Later he would sing in pubs and coffee houses, but mainly for gatherings of friends; he eventually recorded some songs.
 He started taking his singing seriously in 2012/2013.

 He immigrated to Wichita, Kansas around 2014 after graduating high school, and following his sisters who were in school in the U.S., and then was joined by his parents; there he was introduced to bluegrass and country music.
 He bought a new guitar and befriended musicians and played the city's coffeehouses.
 He traveled and busked on street corners in Los Angeles, San Francisco, New York, and a summer at the Ocean City, Maryland boardwalk.
 He cites as inspirations and influences: John Martyn, Nick Drake, Bob Dylan, Bukka White, Robert Johnson, Howlin' Wolf, Sonny Boy Williamson, Jimmy Page, Joe Cocker, Mississippi John Hurt, John Lee Hooker, Ray LaMontagne and Ben Howard.
-His musician friends urged him to audition for AI, and Gunn knew he wanted to be a professional singer-songwriter, and decided it was a good opportunity to learn more about the industry.
+His musician friends urged him to audition for American Idol, and Gunn knew he wanted to be a professional singer-songwriter, and decided it was a good opportunity to learn more about the industry.